Skip to product information

 • Send to preferred e-reader and enjoy!

 Once upon a time, there was a little girl who grew up in a man’s world.
-Surrounded by brothers, she joined the Army the first chance she got.
+Surrounded by her brothers, she joined the Army the first chance she got.
+But after a bomb blast changed everything, she’s not sure where she belongs anymore.

-That little girl…is me.
+That little girl is me.

-Now I’m working at Forever Home animal shelter as part of my rehabilitation for PTSD.
-And it’s a rescued werewolf that sees me like no one else ever has.
+Now I’m working at Forever Home animal shelter as part of my rehabilitation for my PTSD.
+It’s there I met a werewolf that sees me like no one else ever has.
+Baron and I have a lot in common.
+All his family has known is war, and a rival pack has them at their mercy.

-He’s been assigned to protect me.
-That means guarding my apartment at night, and telling me bedtime stories to keep my mind off the shifter war.
+Baron’s been assigned to protect me.
+That means he guards my apartment at night, and reads me bedtime stories to keep my mind off the shifter war.
+He’s tired of violence too, but he’ll fight harder than he ever has to make sure I get my happily ever after.

 Main Tropes